opensource-observer/oso/apps/docs/blog/2024-05-16-impact-metrics-rf4/index.md

 Daily Active Users (DAUs) is a more granular view of a project's daily user activity and engagement levels than MAUs (Monthly Active Users).
 A high number of trusted DAUs would be a sign that Layer 2s have widespread adoption.
 The reality today is that there are very few apps that generate high levels of daily, revenue-generating activity from users.
 By averaging the number of active users on a daily basis over the RF4 period, this metric smooths out some of the blips and spikes in the data.
 New projects receive 0s for the days before they launched.
 Indeed, trusted DAUs is a hard metric to crack, but it truly hones in on projects that give their users a reason to come back frequently.

+See the [Trusted User Model](#trusted-user-model) section above for more information on how trusted users are defined.

 ### Average Monthly Active Addresses (MAAs)

 Average of a project’s monthly active addresses over the RF4 scope period (October 2023 - June 2024).